-Sayulita is home to several beautiful beaches, and if you are still not sure how many days to spend in Sayulita, visiting beaches should convince you to stay in town for a couple of days.
-Aside from the main beach which can be accessed from downtown Sayulita on foot, you can also explore less touristy, hidden beaches that offer a perfect getaway.
+Sayulita is home to several beautiful beaches, and if you are still not sure how many days to spend here, visiting beaches should convince you to stay in town for a couple of days.

-- Playa Los Muertos – one of the easiest beaches to find near Sayulita.
-It’s just south from downtown Sayulita near the cemetery, hence the name (the beach of the dead).
+- Playa Los Muertos – one of the popular beaches south from downtown Sayulita near the cemetery, hence the name (the beach of the dead).

-- Playa Carricitos – Walk further along the trail that leads to Playa Los Muertos, and you will arrive at Playa Carricitos, a secluded beach with few people and no facilities.
-I highly recommend coming to this beach for the sunset!
+- Playa Carricitos – Walk further along the trail that leads to Playa Los Muertos, and you will arrive at Playa Carricitos, a secluded beach that’s perfect for the sunset.

-- Playa Malpaso – a gorgeous beach, Malpaso is the perfect mini-getaway from Sayulita.
-Walk north of Sayulita on the road that is near the beach and after it ends, take a dirt trail that will lead straight to the beach.
+- Playa Malpaso – a gorgeous beach, Malpaso is the perfect mini-getaway.
+Walk north on the road that is near the beach and after it ends, take a dirt trail that will lead straight to the beach.